Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films.

 The data extracted from the space station reconfirms Clifford's fears.
 Apparently, the only source of intelligent life in the universe (at least as far as human eyes and abilities can see) resides in humans.

 With this information, and with the experience of the "letting go" of his father, Roy begins to reconnect with his emotions and, therefore, with the things he loves and appreciates on Earth.
-Roy begins to show emotions and allow himself to love those closest to him.
+Roy begins to show emotions and allows himself to love those closest to him.

 Roy's optimism happened because he has finally humanized his father.
 He has accepted him in all his dimensions.
 He was flawed, as all humans are.
 He's no longer the larger-than-life hero who unconsciously he must overcome.
 Roy always shone with his own light and not because of the need to be visualized under his father's shadow.
 And it is until now that he realizes that.